 Batistuta himself was eager for a fresh start and an opportunity to introduce the world to the phenomenon of Batigol.
 After a year apiece at Newell’s, River and Boca, it was time to unleash the beast on the defences of Serie A.

 Very few players have the pleasure of universal acclaim from two sets of rival supporters after taking the field for both.
-Luis Figo is loathed in Barcelona.
+Barcelona natives loath Luis Figo.
 Carlos Tevez signalled a new dawn in Manchester with the erection of a giant blue billboard, and with it demolished any lingering compassion from the red side of the city.
-Sol Campbell was labelled a Judas after leaving mediocrity at Tottenham for success at Arsenal.
+Sol Campbell is a Judas after leaving mediocrity at Tottenham for success at Arsenal.

-The circumstances surrounding Gabriel Batistuta’s move from River Plate to Boca Juniors, coupled with an impressive goalscoring record for his country, ensured he was able to cross the street with his reputation intact.
+The circumstances surrounding Gabriel Batistuta and his move from River Plate to Boca Juniors, coupled with an impressive goalscoring record for his country, ensured he was able to cross the street with his reputation intact.

 Words by Liam Baxter – @liambxtr